 The emergency services have recognized the value of working with St Edmundsbury Borough Council.
 Both West Suffolk councils are recognized locally by the police as having an excellent CCTV service which consistently helps them to track criminals, get convictions and, on several occasions, save lives.
 The councils' shared website has also been complimented for its maps by an emergency responder as a quick and accurate way of identifying addresses and potentially saving lives.

-In the year 2015/16, the councils together received 65 formal complaints and 126 compliments (60% of these compliments are from Operations).
+In the year 2016/17, the councils together received 69 formal complaints and 136 compliments.
 Figures are for West Suffolk as not all compliments can be attributed to an individual council, given service delivery is shared.

 Wider strengths